Blinken tells China it's in their interest to stop helping Russia

 This interview has been lightly edited for length and clarity.

-To listen to the full interview and a discussion between NPR's Steve Inskeep and David Rennie, Beijing bureau chief for the Economist, use the audio player at the top of this page.
+To listen to the full interview between NPR's Steve Inskeep and Secretary of State Antony Blinken, use the audio player at the top of this page.

 Steve Inskeep: